Skye Falling

 Mia McKenzie

 Mia McKenzie is the two-time Lambda Award-winning author of The Summer We Got Free and Skye Falling, and the creator of Black Girl Dangerous Media, an independent media and education project that centers queer Black women and girls.
-She lives with her two children in the Happy Valley of Western Massachusetts.
+She lives with her two children in Massachusetts.
 More by Mia McKenzie

 Decorative Carat